Listed below are some of the frequently asked questions about the AIR grant programs.

 Q: When will I find out the status of my proposal?

-A: All applicants will be notified of funding decisions in April, 2013.
+A: All applicants will be notified of funding decisions on May 4, 2015.

 Q: How much time do I have to conduct my project?

-A: The major portion of the research should be completed between May 1, 2013 and April 30, 2014.
-Grant recipients are expected to present their research at the 2014 AIR Forum.
-Final reports are due by June 30, 2014.
+A: The major portion of the research should be completed between June 2015 and May 2016.
+Grant recipients are expected to present their research at the AIR Forum, May 30-June 3, 2016 in New Orleans, LA.

 Q: What happens if I cannot complete my project on time?